 Training

-I’ve talked to a lot of zoos who seem to disdain the idea of training, as though we’re imposing our will and forcing the animal to conform to something they wouldn’t otherwise do, turning them into some kind of meat powered robot.
-Thus training is not something a zoo should do.
+I’ve talked to a lot of zoos who seem to disdain the idea of training, as though we’re imposing our will and forcing the animal to conform to something they wouldn’t otherwise do, turning them into some kind of meat powered robot hus training is not something a zoo should do.
 I do not believe this idea is valid, we can use sound methods to teach skills and behaviors which improve their lives and make them happier.

-Using punishment creates escape behaviors and can accidently associate the punishment with other things in the environment; you, other animals, the room, or anything else in the area.
+Using punishment creates escape behaviors and associate the punishment with other things in the environment; you, other animals, the room, or anything else in the area.
 It is for these reasons most professionals don’t recommend using punishment; there are very few situations where punishment will be more effective than positive reinforcement, so there really isn’t much incentive to use it, except ignorance of better methods.
-It is important to remember that punishment sends only the information that something was wrong, but does not signal what is the right action, and every time you use punishment the relationship between the two of you is easily damaged by the association of the punishment with you.
+It is important to remember that punishment sends only the information that something was wrong, but does not signal what is the right action and every time you use punishment the relationship between the two of you is easily damaged by the association of the punishment with you.
 If you’re using corrections or punishment, stop.
 Think about what behavior you want, and instead of punishing for non-compliance, reward for the behavior you want instead and you can avoid the complicated issues that come from using punishment.

 If we shouldn’t be using punishment, what can we do?
 While a well timed punishment can reduce the rate of a behavior we don’t want, the opposite is also true; a reinforcer can make a behavior more likely to happen.
 The same rule applies; the reinforcement must come during or immediately following the behavior and the reward has to provide adequate motivation.
 What exactly is a reinforcer?
 In simple terms, it’s whatever the animal wants - food, affection, to play with a particular toy, your attention, the possibilities are endless and not the same for each individual.
 For example, some dogs are very food motivated, some are very driven by play.
 We have to find out what will motivate the animal.